Protest a Commercial Vehicle Citation

 Attorneys to Protest a Commercial Vehicle Citation in Florida

-The attorneys at the Sammis Law Firm can help you protest, contest, or appeal a Commercial Vehicle Citation to the Commercial Motor Vehicle Review Board (hereinafter Review Board).
+The attorneys at the Sammis Law Firm can help you protest, contest, or appeal a Commercial Vehicle Citation to the Commercial Motor Vehicle Review Board (hereinafter CMV Review Board).

-Call the traffic ticket attorneys for drivers of commercial vehicles or CDL holders in Tampa, FL, at the Sammis Law Firm.
-Our offices are located in downtown Tampa in Hillsborough County.
+Call the traffic ticket attorneys at the Sammis Law Firm for commercial vehicle drivers or CDL holders in Tampa, FL.
+Our offices are located in downtown Tampa, Hillsborough County.

 We represent CDL holders on commercial motor vehicle enforcement actions, permits, and citations in the greater Tampa Bay area.
-We can help you appeal any final action of the CMV Review Board, or petition for rehearing, reconsideration or to vacate its order.
+We can help you appeal any final action of the CMV Review Board or petition for rehearing, reconsideration, or to vacate its order.

 Let us put our experience to work for you.